Purebred/KeyShareConsumer2025/README.md

 |purebred.zip.no-filter|purebred2025.zip.no-filter|
 |||

 Though the UTIs feature similar names, there are some significant differences in terms of functionality.
 In legacy key sharing, the ``purebred.select.*`` UTIs cause display of the most recent PKCS #12 file(s) of the given certificate type.
 In key sharing 2025, the ``purebred2025.select.*`` UTIs cause display of folders containing the most recent PKCS #12 file(s) of the given certificate type.
-To display the contents of a folder, then the following UTIs must also be added, i.e., the UTIs that target folders must be paired with UTIs that target the folder's contents.
+To enable display the contents of a folder, a companion UTI must also be asserted.
+The following table lists the UTIs that correspond to the ``purebred.select.*`` UTIs and enable display of PKCS #12 files.

 |2025 UTI|Purpose|
 |---------|:-----------:|